natapoli90/project-01/README.md

 * Food database*
 * Activities database*
-* Jquery Math calculations that will take user's input(weight), calories for chosen food and MET data for activity and will return workout time for each activity.*
+* Jquery Math calculations that will take user's input(weight), calories for chosen food and MET data for activity and will return workout time for each activity.
 * Beautifully styles main user page with artificial intelligence feature.
 This application literally talk to you when you press start.
-Don't forget to turn on sound!*
+Don't forget to turn on sound!
 * Perfectly arranged admin page with all the CRUD abilities: add, edit and delete databases in one click!

 ## Planned Features

-* Log in feature for the admin(needs to be secured from other users).*
+* Log in feature for the admin(needs to be secured from other users).
-* Comments feedback from users.*
+* Comments feedback from users.
-* Connect
+* Connect FatSecret external API to get access to a great database of food and exercises.